sanjsingh07/Domi-chain/docs/src/wallet-guide/solflare.md

-To use a Ledger Nano with SolFlare, first ensure you have [set up your Nano](ledger-live.md) and have [installed the latest version of the Solana app](ledger-live.md#upgrade-to-the-latest-version-of-the-solana-app) on your device.
+To use a Ledger Nano with SolFlare, first ensure you have [set up your Nano](ledger-live.md) and have [installed the latest version of the Analog app](ledger-live.md#upgrade-to-the-latest-version-of-the-analog-app) on your device.

 #### Select a Ledger address to access

-Plug in your Nano and open the Solana app so the device screen displays "Application is Ready".
+Plug in your Nano and open the Analog app so the device screen displays "Application is Ready".

 From the SolFlare home page, click "Access a Wallet" then select "Using Ledger Nano S | Ledger Nano X".
 Under "Select derivation path", select the only option:

-`` Solana - 44`/501`/ ``
+`` Analog - 44`/501`/ ``

 Note: Your browser may prompt you to ask if SolFlare may communicate with your Ledger device.
 Click to allow this.